 Tena MacRae continued to live and operate a lodging house at 11 Hereford until her death in September of 1975.

-On April 8, 1976, 11 Hereford was acquired from Tena MacRae’s estate by Annie Kate O’Hara.
+On April 8, 1976, 11 Hereford was acquired from Tena MacRae’s estate by Miss Annie Kate O’Hara.
 She continued to operate the property as a lodging house until her death in May of 2004.

 On September 30, 2004, 11 Hereford was acquired from Annie Kate O’Hara’s estate by the 11 Hereford LLC (Marie B. Cooney, manager).
 In September of 2006, Marie Cooney filed for (and subsequently received) permission to increase the number of lodgers from six to eight.